v5ma/selfawarenetworks/ref.amplitude.md

   7: reference note a0221z.md on synaptic unreliability and search all the notes in this repo for magnitude specially in the context of magnitude in note a0089z.md which explains that a neuron passes its magnitude not through amplitude, but through duration, which scales up or down the number of vesicle sacks released between 0-4 with each firing of the APsyn

 b0009y.md:
-  198: So humans scale, consciousness is definitely like a very specific pattern of of power band frequencies that are oscillating.
-It's certain rates and a certain fruit.
-So, a certain well, rates rates is, is referring to frequency, right?
-But it's there's a certain frequency range and there's a certain amplitude range that helps create the rendering of the mind that can be perceived by the, the oscillating entity that is the brain and the person and the other people.
+  205: So humans scale, consciousness, is definitely like a very specific pattern of power band frequencies that are oscillating at certain rates and rates is referring to frequency, right?
+But it's there's a certain frequency range and there's a certain amplitude range, that helps create the rendering of the mind that can be perceived by the oscillating entity that is the brain, and the person, and the other people.

 b0038y.md:
   7: In another note I proposed that the non-linear sequency of action potentials events in neural array-projection tomography could be considered as intervals in a Taylor series of polynomials that might include some sort of infinite summation, or estimate of infinite curves from learned action potential sequences, (which are transmitted as high phasic low amplitude signals between neurons that trigger waves of inhibited neurons in their respective exit terminal array).